manage/android-sdk-sample-app/INSTALL.md

     * Android version 2.3 or greater
     * Google Play Services Library (in order to use the Google Advertising ID) http://developer.android.com/google/play-services/setup.html
-* iOS:
-    * iOS 6+
 * If you are using a Rewarded ad, you will need to set up your [Server to Server](/dashboard/publisher/guides/server_to_server/) callback.

 ### 1. Download and Install the SDK

 The SDK for Android is available once you [sign up](https://www.appsponsor.com/user/registration).
 The Manage Publisher SDK includes everything you need to serve full screen interstitial, video, and playable ad units.

-The SDK for Unity can be downloaded here: [ManageSDK-Android-v3.1.zip](/downloads/ManageSDK-Android-v3.1.zip).
+The SDK for Android can be downloaded here: [ManageSDK-Android-v3.1.zip](/downloads/ManageSDK-Android-v3.1.zip).

 To see an example implementation, please see our [sample app](https://github.com/manage/android-sdk-sample-app).